NeoGranular/lanyon/_posts/2017-02-23-martial-god-chapter-02-24-02.md

 proofreader: jchill071
 is_preview: true
 has_note: true
-note: "First chapter of the week"
+note: "First chapter of the week.
+Didn't have time for a teaser"
 ---
 Those two guards immediately knelt and said, “To prince, just now a man suddenly appeared.
 We failed to notice him.
 Please allow us to atone for our crime.”